The Celestial Toymaker is a rarely-seen and omnipotent villain from the Doctor’s past. And he’s coming back.

 ‘The Nightmare Fair’ also goes out of its way to explain exactly who and what the Celestial Toymaker is, diluting a lot of his mystique.
 According to the story, he’s a powerful psychic being from another universe, and his supposed immortality is partly an illusion caused by time flowing more slowly there.
 These new discoveries also enable the Doctor to handily knock-up a bit of technology to block the Toymaker’s power, now that he understands its source.

-In the meantime, who do you think Neil Patrick Harris is playing?
-Could he be the Celestial Toymaker, or someone else?
-And if he is the Toymaker, how do you think he fits into the return of the Tenth Doctor and Donna?
+How do you feel about the return of the Celestial Toymaker?
+And how do you think he fits into the return of the Tenth Doctor and Donna Noble?
 Let us know in the comments below.

 Seventh Doctor Paisley hanky – order now from the Lovarzi shop!